-We are planning to expand the outreach work in Stevenage to assist rough sleepers and negotiations with the local authority continue.
-We are also planning to increase the number of move on properties we have access to and to increase opportunities for clients to gain more voluntary work in the community.
+We are planning to increase the number of move on properties we have access to and to increase opportunities for clients to gain more voluntary work in the community.

 Other plans include: expanding the Stevenage Haven Floating Support service and outreach work to help rough sleepers throughout the Stevenage and North Herts area; increase the number of move on properties we have access to; increase opportunities for clients to gain more voluntary work.